 To become cross-cultural competent, one must embrace two components:

 Many believe that being Cross-cultural competence is the knowledge of or recitation of cultural “facts” about people of other nations.
-Plus having the language skills of a given region.
+On the other hand, others feel it is having the language skills of a given region.

-Cultural Intelligence is the understanding to quickly, comfortably, and effectively work with people from different cultures.
+Cultural intelligence is the understanding to quickly, comfortably, and effectively work with people from different cultures.

-Culture is the context and not the task itself; it is a framework for understanding what behaviors or skills to leverage, and which to minimize depending on the nuances of the situation.
+Culture is the context and not the task itself.
+It is a framework for understanding what behaviors or skills to leverage, and which to minimize depending on the degree of the situation.

 As a result, operating effectively across cultures is based, in large part, on an individual’s ability to tailor such skills and behaviors based on cues from their surroundings.